microsoft/landcover/README.md

 For a dataset entry, the `dataLayer` can point to a .tif file or a .vrt file (GDAL Virtual Format) uniting a set of .tif files - anything that `rasterio` loads.
 The `dataLayer` needs to contain all the channels required by the model.

+Path to data and shapefiles in this section, including the `url` of the `basemapLayers`, need to point to a location in the current directory so that the web server can serve the resources.
+If your data is mounted or stored elsewhere, you can create symbolic links to them from this directory.

 ### Adding new models

 Similar to datasets, the _backend_ server looks for model definitions in two places: `web_tool/models.json` and `web_tool/models.mine.json`.
 The latter is included in `.gitignore` and is where you can add custom models following the template of the default datasets in `web_tool/models.json`.
+The only required field is `fn`, a path pointing to a model checkpoint.

 The additional step you need to take for adding custom models is creating a class that extends `ModelSession` (from `web_tool/ModelSessionAbstract.py`) to wrap your custom model, then create a constructor in `worker.py` to handle your custom class type.
 Note: we have included implementations of `ModelSession` that handle standard use cases of Keras and PyTorch based models.
 The `ModelSession` interface exists to allow for easy customization of retraining and inference logic.

 ### Using GPU workers